Goonw4re/goonware/README.md

 ## 📋 Getting Started

 ### Setting Up GOONWARE
-1. Launch the application via `start.bat`
+1. Launch the application via desktop shortcut or `start.bat`
 2. Add media files to the `models` folder (ZIP or GMODEL format)
 3. Configure your display preferences in the control panel
 4. Select desired monitors for content display